muhdshafi-javascript/es-5/README.md

   - **Creation phase**
     - creation of VO
       - The argument object is created which contains all the args passed.
-      - Code is scanned for **funtion declarations**, for each funtion, a property is created in the Variable object pointed to the funtion.
+      - Code is scanned for **funtion declarations**, for each function, a property is created in the Variable object and point it to the funtion.
       - Code is scanned for **Variable declarations**, for each varible, a property is created in the VO and set to "undefined"
-      - The 2nd and 3rd points together is called as **Hoisting**
+      - The 2nd and 3rd points together is called as **Hoisting**, in practice, we can invoke funtion which is declared below in the code and still it works, it is poosible beacuse all the varibales and functions are Hoisted before the execution phase.
     - Creation of Scope chain
     - Determine the value of *this*
   - **Execution phase**: